loveencounterflow/pipedreams/README.md

-Uses [github.com/maxogden/binary-split](https://github.com/maxogden/binary-split) to split a stream of buffers or texts into lines (in the default setting; for details see the binary-split project page).—See also XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+Uses [github.com/maxogden/binary-split](https://github.com/maxogden/binary-split) to split a stream of buffers or texts into lines (in the default setting; for details see the binary-split project page).

 ## @$split_tsv = ( settings ) ->